 Burbank, California, USA

-In 1989, Allan began work on Scaterd Few material again with brother/original bassist Omar Domkus.
-Working with Terry Scott Taylor and Gene Eugene, their first new material was released in 1990 on Alarma Records.
+Aguirre reached out to Terry Scott Taylor again, and after seeing a few shows, Taylor was able to convince Frontline Records to sign the band as “the next Undercover.
+Working again with Taylor, as well as Gene Eugene, their first new material was released in 1990 on Alarma Records.
 Sin Disease was critically well received, though its lyrical content and rumors (of being Rastafarian and not traditional Christian) caused a national pull from Zondervan Bookstores.
 The band played Christian festivals such as Cornerstone, but they didn't limit themselves to Christian venues.
 They toured with secular artists such as Bad Brains, and would play at explicitly non-Christian events such as an Earth First event.
 The band ran into further trouble in 1991 when, in an interview, Aguirre admitted to smoking pot.
 These factors led to the band being dropped from Alarma's roster.

 Their next effort at making an album, which eventually resulted in the 1994 release of Jawboneofanass, was a direct result of the aftermath of Sin Disease.
 The album was recorded three times.
 The first time, the band again worked with Gene Eugene and Terry Taylor.
 This recording was made for the general market under the auspices of Vox Vinyl.
 The second recording was done with Dave Hackbarth (of the band Undercover) and Terry Taylor for Micheal Knott's Blonde Vinyl Records.
 Neither of these versions were released.
 The third version was produced independently with assistance from Mark Rodrieguez of Mortal / Blood fame.